Download Catalog (PDF)

 16mm

-Academy Award Winner for Best Foreign Language Film.
 This haunting tragicomedy takes place during the early days of the Nazi occupation of Czechoslovakia.
-Britko (Josef Kroner), a simple, amiable carpenter, is appointed "aryan controller" of a supposedly profitable Jewish shop.
+A simple, amiable carpenter appointed "aryan controller" of a Jewish shop is faced with a choice: save the shop’s elderly owner or comply with Nazi policies.
 More

 Simply Human